midcoast-collective/champions-of-commerce/posts/blessings-boutique.md

 masks: false
 masked: false
 ---
 3827 Frederick Ave.
 248-9648 Open Wed-Fri 12 p.m. to 6 p.m./Sat 10 a.m. to 3 p.m.
-Check Facebook group for a sale every Tuesday night
+We invite you to stop by our 4,000 square foot shop which caters to women sizes S-3x and children.